 Business entities and financial experts often face problems when it comes to identifying and measuring the costs involved and benefits of a capital expenditure proposal.

 Most large investments are made in capital assets with the hope of generating predictable outcomes.
-Regardless, such projections often do not pan out as per expectations because uncertainties characterise decisions related to cost and benefits of capital expenditure.
+Regardless, such projections often do not pan out as per expectations because uncertainties characterise decisions related to the cost and benefits of capital expenditure.
 As a means to cushion such uncertainties, business entities need to factor in probable risks to mitigate and eliminate them effectively.

 The cost and benefit involved with CAPEX are spread across an extended period.
 As a result, the temporal spreads often rise when it comes to estimating the discount rate and establishing equivalence.